 Family Child Care Provider

 Hi, my name is Amy Nogar and I'm the family child care provider behind Amy & Kids Co.
 Family Child Care.
-I didn't plan to become a family child care provider, but after 14 years in family child care I can't imagine any other career!
-This is the story of how I became a family child care provider; after reading it be sure to check out my credentials, then take a moment to meet my family members - they are an important part of Amy & Kids Co. too!
+I didn't plan to become a family child care provider, but after almost 20 years in family child care I can't imagine a more fulfilling career!

 My husband and I were in college when our son was born.
 We needed someone to watch him while we were in class so I searched for child care.
 I was young, naive and didn't know what questions to ask or what to look for when choosing a family child care provider.
 What I found was a series of moms who were looking to supplement their income for a little while, but never intended to have a career in child care.
 Several quit unexpectedly and left me scrambling to find a new provider, while our son was devastated because he had formed attachments to his caregivers.
 Looking back I realize that these frequent changes weren't good for him, but I didn't know that then.